 Documentary Synopsis - The synopsis is usually the first section of the proposal.
 It is an easy-to-read explanation of what your story is about, why the story is significant and how you’re going to tell it.

-Documentary Logline - The logline is usually a one-sentence summary of your film that captures the central hook/conflict/narrative of your story.
+Documentary Logline - The logline is a 1-3 sentence summary of your film that captures the central hook/conflict/narrative of your story.
 This is typically used in the marketing of your film to put on posters, film catalogues, adverts, TV guide, etc.

 The idea behind a treatment is to have a written document that fully describes the documentary project that can be made available to potential investors, participants or supporters.
 This is the first step in the process to lay out your vision on paper (or a website).

 Your proposal/treatment is essentially a sales pitch for your documentary idea and should be as compelling as possible to capture the imagination and excitement of the reader.

 Nina Rosenblum, acclaimed documentary film director, guides you through the basics of how to make a documentary film treatment.
 She produced this video as part of the "Shooting Poverty" film competition, but these are great lessons for anyone wanting to understand better how to write a treatment.

 Need a template to work from?
 Documentary Proposal Template